divijghose/firedrake/Firedrake-meeting-2021-03-10.md

 ## CW, JB: redesign of `firedrake-install`

 Installing Firedrake on HPC is hard.
-Is there a more standard and robust way of installing Firedrake?
+Could we come up with a more standard and robust way of installing Firedrake?

 Spack looks promising but has some barriers to entry.